fermads/sublime-autofold/readme.md

 *It's the `/Data/Packages` and not `/Packages` folder.

 ## Usage
-Example: open any HTML file with tags containing attributes `href` or `src`.
+Example: open any HTML file with absolute urls or tags containing attributes `rel`, `type` or `content.
 These attribute values will be folded.
 Saving the file will also fold them.

 ## Settings